By Edy Werder — IT Consultant & Tech Blogger

 Conclusion: Install Proxmox Server

 Installing Proxmox VE 9 is a great way to take control of your home server.
-It gives you a powerful platform to manage virtual machines and containers, with support for ZFS, snapshots, and advanced networking.
+It provides a powerful platform for managing virtual machines and containers, with support for ZFS, snapshots, and advanced networking.

 While it may seem complex at first, the web interface and community resources make it easier than you’d expect.
 Whether you’re just starting out or already have experience with virtualization, Proxmox is a solid choice for any homelab setup.